The Best Way to See Venice: A Complete Guide for First-Time and Returning Visitors

 - It’s free and gives you the most authentic feel of the city.

-Pro tip: Don’t follow Google Maps blindly — it often gets confused in Venice!
+Pro tip No. 1: Don’t follow Google Maps blindly!
+It often gets confused in Venice!
 Instead, pick a general direction (like Rialto or Accademia) and let yourself meander.
-Getting lost in Venice is not a mistake, it’s a must.
+Getting lost in Venice is not a mistake; it’s a must.

 -